 Sources of Pembroke Pines, Florida Drinking Water

+Where does Pembroke get its water from?
 The tap water for Pembroke Pines comes from groundwater under the hydrologic influence of the Florida Everglades produces water with high levels of total organic carbon (TOC) and color.
 Municipalities in South Florida have traditionally used high levels of chlorine to oxidize organic matter to remove it from drinking water.
 This aggressive chlorinating is known to cause the formation of disinfection by-products such as trihalomethane and haloacetic acid.
 Is Pembroke Pines' tap water safe to drink?

 A list of contaminants in Pembroke Pines, Florida Water Supply

 3rd party independent testing found that this utility exceeds health guidelines for this drinking water contaminant.
 The movie Erin Brockovich alerted the public to the great suffering the little town of Hinkley, California experienced due to hexavalent chromium in their drinking water.
 Today, Hinkley is little more than a ghost town thanks to continued water contamination, health concerns, and plummeting property values.
 Chromium (hexavalent) is a carcinogen that commonly contaminates American drinking water.
 Chromium (hexavalent) in drinking water may be due to industrial pollution or natural occurrences in mineral deposits and groundwater.
 What are the risks of drinking tap water with Chromium (hexavalent)?
 Cancer.
 A 2008 study by the National Toxicology Program, part of the National Institutes of Health, found that chromium-6 in drinking water caused cancer in laboratory rats and mice.
 That study and other research led scientists at the California Office of Environmental Health Hazard Assessment to conclude that chromium-6 can cause cancer in people.
 Find out more about this contaminant and how to remove it here.